 An employee must ask his/her employer or the HR department in writing to open a VPF account and deduct an additional amount from salary for VPF.
 The employee must provide personal information and the amount to be contributed monthly from the basic salary towards the VPF account.

-The rate of interest of VPF is set by the Indian Government and revised yearly.
-The VPF interest rate for 2023-24 is 8.15% p.a.
+The Indian government sets the VPF interest rate, which is revised yearly.
+The VPF interest rate for 2023-24 is 8.25% p.a.

 VPF is one of the best options in India to save tax.
 Under Section 80C of the Income Tax Act, 1961, employees can claim tax benefits of up to Rs.1.5 lakh on VPF contributions.
-The interest on VPF is also exempt from tax.
+The interest on VPF is also exempt from tax subject to the threshold limit of Rs 2,50,000 in contribution.
 The maturity proceeds of VPF are tax-exempt when withdrawn after five years of opening the VPF account.

 There is no maximum or minimum VPF contribution limit per year.
 An individual can also contribute 100% of his/her monthly income (salary + dearness allowance) towards VPF.
 The employer is not obligated to contribute to the VPF account.
 Also, once the VPF account is opened, it cannot be closed for five years.
 The contributions cannot be discontinued before five years of account opening.

 The fund allows partial withdrawals as loans with also the possibility of complete withdrawals.
 If the withdrawal happens before the 5-year minimum tenure, then tax will be applicable on the accumulated maturity amount.
-Once the employee resigns or retires from the employment the final maturity amount is paid to him.
-At the time of the untimely death of the account holder, the nominee can get the possession of the accumulated fund in the VPF account.
+Once the employee resigns or retires from the employment, the final maturity amount is paid to him.
+At the time of the untimely death of the account holder, the nominee can get possession of the accumulated funds in the VPF account.

 The VPF fund is mainly popular as the accumulated money can be withdrawn at any given time.
 In case of an unforeseen financial emergency, one can always fall back to his VPF account.
-The account can be broken for many reasons which include :
+The account can be broken for many reasons, which includes :

 The lock-in period of a VPF account is five years.
-If an employee withdraws an amount from EPF before five years, it will be liable to tax.
+If an employee withdraws an amount from EPF before five years, it will be liable to tax, and such amount will be taxable as income from salary, TDS u/s 192A will also be deducted on such transaction.

 Employees can check the VPF balance online by following the below process: